Autopassion | Autopassion Euro | Chiptuning NZ

 Detonation detection

 Modern engines normally use a high compression ratio in order to achieve higher torque output and better fuel economy.
 Engines with high compression ratios have a higher risk of uncontrolled combustion, especially under high loads running at high rpm.
-Detonation causes severe engine damage.
+Detonation is unwanted at any time.
 Where detonation is detected, the ECU will retard the ignition timing for the particular cylinder.
-On tuned engines, care is taken to ensure detonation is kept in check throughout the rev range.
+On tuned engines, care is taken to ensure detonation non-existent throughout the rev range.

 Fuel injection

-In accordance with air-mass (air-flow) signals, rpm, load and correctional factors such as ambient air temp as well as coolant temperature etc...
-The ECU determines the momentarily required fuel quantity and injection timing.
-This increases fuel economy and reduces exhaust emissions and is responsible for a higher specific engine output.
+The new engine tuning takes into account air-mass (airflow) signals, rpm, load and correctional factors such as ambient air temp as well as coolant temperature etc...
+The ECU mapping determines the required fuel quantity and injection timing based on the newly set parameters.
+This improves fuel economy and reduces exhaust emissions and is responsible for a higher specific engine output.
 Tuned engines will have these parameters enhanced, resulting in crisper throttle response, higher power output and smoother running.

 Lambda control

-Another correctional factor is the lambda-signal.
-The lambda sensor located in the exhaust system, in front of the catalytic converter, constantly measures the remaining oxygen in the exhaust gases.
-This signal is used by the ECU under all driving conditions except at full load.
+Another important correctional factor during the remap is the Lambda-signal.
+The Lambda sensor located in the exhaust system constantly measures the remaining oxygen in the exhaust gases.
+This signal is used by the ECU under all driving conditions.
+Maintaining a safe Lambda through ECU tuning that ensures cooler combustion chambers with optimum fuel delivery is vital when maximising torque and power.

 Boost control

-On cars with turbocharged engines, the ECU calculates, in reference to load indication, the pressure and the currently needed air charge volume and adjusts, dependant on the corresponding sensor signal, the appropriate boost at a given rpm and throttle position.
-When chip tuning a turbo engine, these parameters are recalibrated to optimise power and torque delivery.
+On cars with turbocharged engines, the ECU calculates, in reference to load indication, the pressure and the required air charge volume and adjusts, depending on the corresponding sensor signals, the appropriate boost at a given rpm and throttle position.
+When chip tuning a turbo engine, these parameters are recalibrated to optimise power and torque delivery to ensure strong torque at all rpm points.

 Top Speed Governor

-Chip tuning will remove this limiter unless the customer specifies otherwise.
+Chip tuning will remove this limiter where present unless the customer specifies otherwise.

 Diesel